Whitey Herzog

-He made his MLB debut as a player in 1956 with the Washington Senators.
+Herzog made his major league debut as a player in 1956 with the Washington Senators.
 After his playing career ended in 1963, Herzog went on to perform a variety of roles in Major League Baseball, including scout, manager, coach, general manager, and farm system director.

-As a scout and farm system director, he helped the New York Mets win the 1969 World Series.
+As a scout and farm system director, Herzog helped the New York Mets win the 1969 World Series.
 As a big-league manager, he led the Kansas City Royals to three consecutive playoff appearances from 1976 to 1978.
 Hired by Gussie Busch in 1980 to helm the St. Louis Cardinals, the team made three World Series appearances, winning the 1982 World Series over the Milwaukee Brewers and falling in 1985 and 1987.

-He was inducted into the Baseball Hall of Fame on July 25, 2010, and was inducted into the St. Louis Cardinals Hall of Fame Museum on August 16, 2014.
+Herzog was inducted into the Baseball Hall of Fame on July 25, 2010, and was inducted into the St. Louis Cardinals Hall of Fame Museum on August 16, 2014.

 Early life

-Dorrell Herzog was born in New Athens, Illinois, the second of three children of Edgar and Lietta Herzog.
-His father worked at a brewery and his mother at a shoe factory there.
+Herzog was born on November 9, 1931, in New Athens, Illinois, to Edgar and Lietta Herzog.
+His father worked at a brewery and his mother at a shoe factory.
 Whitey attended New Athens High School where he played basketball and baseball.
 He drew interest from the college basketball programs at Saint Louis University and Illinois.
 As a youth, Herzog delivered newspapers, sold baked goods from a truck, dug graves, and worked at the brewery with his father.
 He was known as "Relly" — a diminutive of Dorrel, his given first name.

 His older brother Therron played a year of minor league baseball in 1954 in the Cotton States League.